 Given the wind records, and my estimate of the required water flow for the community, I chose a diameter of 6m for the wind turbine; the metal tubing we used for the spokes of the wind wheel were 3m long, so that was convenient.
 To simplify the design, I chose to have the turbine operate downwind of the tower, which meant that no tail would be required: rather, I designed a counterweight to balance moments across the bearing assembly, so the wind would push the structure around and orient it correctly.

 Here are some images of the construction and installation of the Cretan Sail windmill:

-We welded the tower in sections, enabling easy transport.
+We welded the tower in sections which would be bolted together, enabling easy transport.
 And we assembled the 6m-diameter wind wheel at a nearby shop in Biblian, close to Azogues.
 There was a factory near Azogues that manufactured heavy canvas covers for truck beds, and I arranged for them to prepare the sails for the windmill – a set of large sails for low-wind conditions, and a set of smaller sails for higher-wind days.

 We built a small hut for the chlorination plant, and trained a couple members of the community to manage that, and to maintain the windmill.

-Once the windmill was installed, we tested it over several weeks.
-When the windmill caught the wind, it was a dramatic sight.
-The wind wheel turned downwind of the tower and caught the wind, accelerating quickly and impressively.
+Once the wind turbine was installed, we tested it over several weeks.
+When the wind turbine caught the wind, it was a dramatic sight: the wind wheel turned dramatically downwind of the tower and caught the wind, accelerating quickly and impressively.
 It pumped a lot of water and took your breath away when it accelerated!